 Cycling in Hamburg: These streets are particularly dangerous!

-The reaction of the city
+The city's reaction

 What can cyclists do?